Government policy to be anecdote-based

 ALL UK policy decisions are to be based on anecdotal evidence, the government has announced.

-A government spokesman said: “Why waste money on actual research when you can just think of something that happened to you, your uncle Trevor, or someone you met in the pub?
+Ministers believe actual research is a waste of money when policies can be inspired by something that happened to you, your uncle, or someone you met in the pub.

 The new policies will include a price increase on fizzy alcoholic drinks, because the bubbles make you more pissed, and a total ban on sitting too close to the TV, which it is hoped will prevent people needing glasses.

 Anecdotes have also been helpful in David Cameron’s anti-porn campaign, with one Mumsnet user reporting that her son had stumbled across images of large-breasted milfs after typing ‘GCSE revision guides’ into Google.

 Office worker Nikki Hollis said: “It’s about time the government started listening to anecdotes.
 My boss’s auntie was in hospital recently and one of the doctors was clearly smoking a spliff.

 “Or he might have had a pen in his mouth, but it’s best to be on the safe side and close the hospital down.”